GeorgyOstr/PUJIPEN/README.md

 # Puj I Pen

 ## Intro
-* It should be kind of an intersting and fun game about journeys of 2 friends.
+* It should be kind of an interesting and fun game about journeys of 2 friends.
 * Based on original story.

 ## Code aspects